FreedomKnight/simplestress/README.md

 ## Build Docker

-You can build server/client docker images by make
+You can build server/client Docker images using make

 ```bash
     make build-client-docker